 Eligible assets can be moved from an employer qualified retirement plan (QRP) to a traditional [including a simplified employee pension (SEP)], Savings Incentive Match Plan for Employees of Small Employers (SIMPLE), or Roth individual retirement account (IRA) and from a traditional (including SEP) or SIMPLE IRA to a QRP by way of direct or indirect rollover.
 Many financial organizations are familiar with the QRP-to-IRA rollover process as this type of transaction is quite common; however, IRA-to-QRP rollovers are less common.
-An important point to consider by an IRA owner before visiting with his/her IRA custodian or trustee is to determine whether his/her employer’s QRP will accept IRA assets, something the QRP’s administrator should assist with.
+Only pre-tax IRA assets are eligible for rollover to a QRP.
+Another important point to consider by an IRA owner before visiting with his/her IRA custodian or trustee is to determine whether his/her employer’s QRP will accept IRA assets, something the QRP’s administrator should assist with.
 If an IRA-to-QRP rollover is allowed, a frequently asked question is “why would an IRA owner consider doing this in the first place?”

 Reasons to move IRA assets to a QRP